-Krivo Humbucking Magnetic Upright Bass Pickup (new smaller model, includes free Jack Mount)
+Krivo Humbucking Magnetic Upright Bass Pickup (includes bonus Jack Mount)

 The Krivo pickup is hand-made in Oregon.
 It's a specially-designed magnetic pickup in a (New for 2016 - SMALLER) wooden casing, which has been engineered to provide a more "acoustic-like" sound despite getting its input solely from the strings.
 For players in high-volume (Rockabilly?) situations, magnetic is the way to go to avoid feedback - and this quiet humbucker is the best option I've found.
 Its low-key looks and great sound really make magnetic pickups practical!

 If this isn't the classic magnetic upright bass pickup I don't know what is!
 Single coil, shiny deco look... yep, it's the Schaller magnetic pickup.
 Mounts to the end of the fingerboard using two tiny wood screws, and features a volume knob.
 Adjustable polepieces, too!